June 1, 2020 – Protests continue

 The most descriptive Tweet of the day so far: “I am presently experiencing life at a rate of several WTF’s per hour.”

 I am listless today.
 AGAIN.
 But at least my house is clean now.
 I started a new eating plan called “The 8 Hour Window” which restricts your eating to 8 hours a day, and abstaining from the other 16 (fluids OK).
-It may help me to curb my stress eating and boredom grazing.
-Current weight is 166.2, affects should kick in in about 2 weeks.
+I’ve gained 6 pounds heavier since January.

-I’m still musing on early retirement, but if this is what retirement is going to look like, it fairly well sucks.
+I’m still musing on early retirement.
 I do much better on days when I can submerse myself in a project, elsewise my news-scrolling continues with every breaking alert email that crosses my work desk.
-I know I should be doing better but I’m having a heck of a time getting myself over this hump.
+I’m having a heck of a time getting over this hump.

 June 21, 2020 – Tulsa rally and doom-scrolling